 - Depending on where you live, your state may require annual or intermittent standardized testing.
-And whether required or not, you can have your children complete standardized tests on an occasional basis so you know if you are missing some key skill or subject matter.
-The standardized tests will give your children practice at test-taking, can give you some hints about where you may want to beef up your teaching, and, actually, may encourage you about how well you are doing!
-(Sarita herself discovered the benefits of testing with her children.
-She had assumed that since she taught her children to read using phonics, they would know all the rules, that spelling would make sense, and that they would be good spellers.
-It wasn't until she had her children take a standardized test that she discovered, "Oops!
-I need to teach spelling.")
+And whether required or not, you can have your children complete standardized tests on an occasional basis so you know if you are missing any key skills or subject matter.
+The standardized tests will give your children practice at test-taking, and may actually encourage you about how well you are doing!

 Homeschooling doesn't have to be school-at-home regarding tests and measuring … unless you want it to be.

 Sonlight does include hands-on activities.
 But hands-on has never been our emphasis.
 We believe that the educational value of many activities often aren't worth the hours of preparation the parents must complete.

 So, more often than not, we encourage you that as your children read about new places and people, allow them to decide for themselves what activities they want to do.
 A box, after all, may become their time machine, cave, airplane, or house.

 With Sonlight, you'll find some suggestions for hands-on activities in the Science Guides, along with Science experiments.
 Some books include suggestions of crafts.
 Many elementary students incorporate hands-on manipulatives with their Math.
 And, new in 2018, we've included a few hands-on projects that complement a few History / Bible / Literature levels.